layer6ai-labs/spark-retrieval-tuning/README.md

 # Zero-Execution Retrieval-Augmented Configuration Tuning of Spark Applications

-This repo experiments on various spark config tuning methods.
+This repo experiments on various spark config tuning methods as presented in [*Zero-Execution Retrieval-Augmented Configuration Tuning of Spark Applications*](https://arxiv.org/abs/2503.03826).

 To start up a spark cluster, run:
 ```